-Are Credit Cards a blessing or curse in your life?
 Are they the solution to your money problem - or could they be the problem?

-But taking on debt to purchase a home or a car is a far different situation from using credit cards to buy things you really can't afford.
+But taking on debt to purchase a home or a car is a far different situation from using credit cards to buy "things" you really can't afford and probably don't need anyway.

-We have made the transition from our parents' generation, taught savings and cautious money management by their own parents, who lived through the Great Depression, to a society that expects instant gratification.
-Instead of teaching our children to earn and save money to buy those expensive toys they want, we are conditioning them to expect the world handed to them on a silver platter, NOW, with nothing to look forward to, and nothing required of them in exchange.
-And if they don't get it, they act like spoiled brats, which they are.
+Instead of teaching our children to earn and save money to buy those expensive toys they want, we are conditioning them to expect the world handed to them on a silver platter, right NOW, with nothing to look forward to, and nothing required of them in exchange.
+And if they don't get it, they act like spoiled brats, which, let's face it, we have created.

-In order to satisfy those demands for instant gratification, we have become reliant on using credit cards to buy consumer items we really can't afford and probably don't even need.
 Many times, it's a matter of keeping up with the Joneses.
-In many cases, we don't really want the item as much as we want to be able to say we own it.
+In many cases, we don't really want the item as much as we want to have the experience of buying it or be able to say we own it.

 Maybe it's all those little things you whip out your credit card to pay for.
 Twenty dollars here, thirty dollars there, and pretty soon you're talking real money.
 How does it add up so fast?